gavindloka/PoR/README.md

 - **Immutable Research Data:** Every survey response is permanently stored on the blockchain, ensuring transparency and integrity.
 Built on the Internet Computer (ICP), the system guarantees data immutability, preventing unauthorized alterations or deletions.
 - **AI-Verified Surveys:** Advanced AI validation ensures that survey responses are authentic, bias-free, and trustworthy.
 Powered by On-Chain Face Recognition AI, the system verifies participant identities securely without compromising privacy.
 This decentralized approach prevents duplicate submissions and enhances data reliability, making every response verifiable and tamper-proof.
+- **AI-Powered Semantic Search:** The platform integrates On-Chain AI with semantic-based search technology to provide highly relevant survey recommendations.
+By analyzing the meaning and context of research titles, the AI ensures that users are matched with surveys that align with their specific research interests.
 - **Incentivized Participation:** Participants are rewarded with ICP tokens, motivating them to provide high-quality and genuine responses.
 This blockchain-based incentive system ensures fair compensation while promoting active engagement in research.
 By integrating transparent and automated rewards, the platform fosters a sustainable ecosystem where both researchers and contributors benefit.
 <!--